BIOLOGY AND MEDICINE

 Research diving requires costly support and cannot provide extended observation of individual organisms.
 Moreover, the logistical requirements, costs, complexities, and risks of winter diving at remote locations in Antarctica are prohibitive.
 However, human diving is not required to make long-term in situ observations.
 Technology and communications have advanced to the point where it is feasible and practical to install video macro- and microview cameras in a submersible enclosure; they can transmit both live and sequential time-lapse images over the Internet to a remote user throughout the year.
 Such an instrumentation platform could then be used for experimental manipulation of the environment.

-We will develop a submersible, remotely operable underwater observatory for the study of foraminifera and associated benthic fauna.
-This observatory will be connected to a shoreline unit by fiberoptic cable and linked by radio to the Internet for year-round access.
+We intend to develop a submersible, remotely operable underwater observatory for the study of foraminifera and associated benthic fauna.
+This observatory would be connected to a shoreline unit by fiberoptic cable and linked by radio to the Internet for year-round access.
 The design and operation of this observatory will function as a technology template to meet other year-round antarctic research requirements by means of telescience rather than personnel deployment.
-(B–015–M; NSF/OPP 02–16043)
+(B015M; NSF/OPP 0216043)^ top

 Adam G. Marsh, University of Delaware.